akazukin5151/koneko-old/README.md

     n                  -- view the next page
     p                  -- view the previous page
-    h                  -- show this help
+    r                  -- delete all cached images, re-download and reload view b                  -- go back to previous mode (either 3, 4, 5, or main screen) h                  -- show this help
-    b                  -- go back to previous mode (either 3, 4, 5, or main screen) q                  -- quit (with confirmation)
+    q                  -- quit (with confirmation)

 Examples: